For a Livable – Yet Luxurious – Life

 4. SHOWER CURTAINS

-When I don’t want to spend the money on a custom shower curtain, but want something longer and more elegant than the off-the-shelf shower curtain options, I look for ready-made curtains.
+Of course, like most other people I know, the shower of my dreams is some kind of endless, beautifully tiled space with frameless shower doors and huge his and hers waterfall showerheads, but realistically you have to learn how to make budget-friendly adjustments to the space you have.
+When I don’t want to spend the money on a custom shower curtain for example, but want something longer and more elegant than the off-the-shelf shower curtain options, I look for ready-made curtains.
 Like – actual window curtains.
 I hang two tension rods, the inside rod holds the shower curtain liner and the outside rod can hold any rod-pocket drapery.

 5. HIDE UGLY TECH PANELS

 You need easy access to things like electrical panels and alarm boxes, but you probably don’t want to have to look at them all the time.
 Canvas art mounted with an operable hinge will hide your tech panels, but will help you maintain easy access to them.